ondoheer/phpserver-demo/README.md

 # phpserver-demo
-This is asmall project to try to figure out basic ways of handling routing, flashhing and storing data in memory
+This is a small project to try to figure out basic ways of handling routing, flashhing and storing data in memory